sam-hosseini/freelancing-in-finland/README.md

 **Steps**:

+* Investigate to find a reliable accountant for your company.
+Your accountant assumes responsibility for obligations which are ultimately **yours**, so this is an important step.
 * Contact your accountant in mind:
   * Explain that your business is about IT freelancing
   * Tell if you have a client already, or expecting one soon